 Thermodynamics earth system

 Thermodynamics is a term used to describe the set of natural laws that govern the transfer of energy from one body to another.
-Thermodynamics (comes from Greek “therme”, heat and dynamics, power) control behaviour of energy as it moves in and out of the Earth system, and among its reservoirs.
-The first law of thermodynamics; It expresses that in any physical or chemical process, energy is conserved (i.e. it is neither created nor destroyed).
+Thermodynamics (comes from Greek “theme”, heat and dynamics, power) control behaviour of energy as it moves in and out of the Earth system, and among its reservoirs.
+The first law of thermodynamics expresses that in any physical or chemical process, energy is conserved (i.e. it is neither created nor destroyed).
+See Kinetic energy

-Sources: Global Warming the complete brief, Sir John Houghton The Laws of Science The blue planet an introduction to earth system science Brian J .
+- The third law of thermodynamics for system science Brian J .
 Skinner Yale university Barbaramurck university of Toronto 3rd edition John Wiley